mmazzarolo/mmazzarolo.com/content/blog/2017-02-28-how-i-built-a-super-simple-game.md

   }

   render() {
-    // Animate the TimeBar color from grey to red, starting when there are left only 12 seconds const backgroundColor = this.state.animateValue.interpolate({
+    // Animate the TimeBar color from grey to red, starting when there's
+    // only 12 seconds left
+    const backgroundColor = this.state.animateValue.interpolate({
       inputRange: [0, timings.TIME_LIMIT_MS * 0.4, timings.TIME_LIMIT_MS],
       outputRange: ["rgba(255,0,0, 1)", "rgba(0,0,0, 0.3)", "rgba(0,0,0, 0.3)"]
     });
-    // Animate the TimeBar width from DEVICE_WIDTH to 0 in TIME_LIMIT_MS (which currently is 30 seconds)
+    // Animate the TimeBar width from DEVICE_WIDTH to 0 in TIME_LIMIT_MS
+    // (which currently is 30 seconds)
     const width = this.state.animateValue.interpolate({
       inputRange: [0, timings.TIME_LIMIT_MS],
       outputRange: [0, metrics.DEVICE_WIDTH]